Rajnath approves policy on archiving, declassification of war histories | Law-Order

 - India

+However, it is not immediately clear if details and documents related to India's conflict with China in 1962 and the Indian Army's Operation Bluestar in 1984 will be declassified under this policy or not.
+When asked, officials indicated that a high-level committee at the MoD would decide these matters on a case-to-case basis.

+It has been more than a year since the military standoff between the armies of India and China erupted in eastern Ladakh on May 5, 2020, during which there were fatalities on both sides for the first time in 45 years.
+India and China have made limited progress in achieving disengagement at the Pangong lake area while negotiations for similar steps at other friction points remained deadlocked.
-According to the policy, records should ordinarily be declassified in 25 years. ''Records older than 25 years should be appraised by archival experts and transferred to the National Archives of India once the war/operations histories have been compiled,'' it stated.

-The History Division will be responsible for coordination with various departments while compiling, seeking approval, and publishing histories of wars and operations, it mentioned. ''The policy mandates constitution of a committee headed by Joint Secretary, MoD and comprising of representatives of the tri-services, MEA (Ministry of External Affairs), MHA (Ministry of Home Affairs) and other organizations and prominent military historians (if required), for compilation of war and operations histories,'' it noted.
+The MoD stated on Saturday: ''Records older than 25 years should be appraised by archival experts and transferred to the National Archives of India once the war/operations histories have been compiled.''
+The History Division will be responsible for coordination with various departments while compiling, seeking approval and publishing histories of wars and operations, it mentioned. ''The policy mandates constitution of a committee headed by joint secretary, MoD and comprising of representatives of the tri-services, MEA (Ministry of External Affairs), MHA (Ministry of Home Affairs) and other organisations and prominent military historians (if required), for compilation of war and operations histories,'' it noted.

+The policy also set clear timelines with regard to compilation and publication of histories of wars and operations, it mentioned.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)